Sometimes, users may be unable to run executable files

 if there is a configuration error in the computer or a virus problem.
 In such cases, users will be unable to launch Windows programs

-- Copy and paste the text below into Notepad:
+Next, copy and paste the following code into Notepad:

 Windows Registry Editor Version 5.00